• Facebook

 Mold shouldn’t form on the slices if they’re perfectly dried out and crisp.

-Did you try making your own dried oranges?
+Did you try making your own dried oranges for cocktails?

 If you loved this guide on how to dry orange slices, I would appreciate it so much if you would give it a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished result and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.